simon555/gym-minigrid/README.md

 # Minimalistic Gridworld Environment (MiniGrid)
+This branch is a more flexible version of MiniGrid, it allows to create envs passing parameters

+# Minimalistic Gridworld Environment (MiniGrid)

 There are other gridworld Gym environments out there, but this one is designed to be particularly simple, lightweight and fast.
 The code has very few